SakshiSanjayPawar/AWS_serverless/README.md

+# ServerlessInsight
-# Serverless Web Application on AWS
+Serverless Web Application on AWS

 ## Overview
 This project is a serverless web application built using AWS services, featuring a real-time blog viewer counter and a word search functionality.
 The viewer count updates dynamically as users visit the site, and users can search for a specific word in the blog to see how many times it occurs, showcasing the integration of serverless technologies.